 - repair and installation of manufacturing tools or products

 The type of job or items one can produce working in manufacturing is therefore very broad.
 The areas of the UK however are not quite as broad where manufacturing takes place — there are high concentrations of manufacturing companies in regions like Yorkshire & the Humber, as well a few areas in East Midlands, West Midlands and Scotland.
 This means that our panel solicitors have built a wide array of experience dealing with employer negligence claims arising from manufacturing in many forms.

 We support employees who have suffered from negligent workplace practices, especially where proper precautions haven’t been taken to ensure staff safety.
-If you have been injured as a result of your work in manufacturing, speak to our team to discuss your case for free and we’ll connect you with a panel solicitor who will help you claim compensation on a no win, no fee* basis – we’re on 08082391859 24/7
+If you have been injured as a result of your work in manufacturing, speak to our team to discuss your case for free.
+We’ll connect you with a panel solicitor who will help you claim compensation on a no win, no fee* basis — we’re on 08082391859 24/7

 Claim compensation for an injury or illness from work with our solicitors.

 There have been an estimated 79,000 manufacturing employees suffering from a new or aggravated illness they attribute to their workplace environment.
 There is also a high rate of asbestos exposure cases, with numbers second only to construction.
 In the same year, there was 61,000 employees sustaining injuries from accidents that weren’t life-threatening.
 During that time, 26 manufacturing staff died, mostly from falling from a height, making contact with machines or being hit by falling/moving objects.
 We have years of experience successfully claiming compensation for employees in manufacturing.